 My Donkey, My Lover, and I (Antoinette dans les Cévennes): Laure Calamy from Call My Agent is charming as a teacher obsessively in love with the dad of one of her students.
 She follows his family on a hiking trip to central France.
 Great scenery, surprising plot twists.
 Available at certain film festivals.

 My Piece of the Pie: French movie about factory worker who loses her job and becomes the maid and confidant of a Paris hedge-fund financier.
 Amazon.

 Nomadland: Director Chloé Zhao took a risk by casting many nonprofessional actors to play themselves in this emotional story of senior citizens living in vans and RVs.
-Through her excellent guidance, the risk more than pays off.
+Thanks to her skilled hands, the risk more than pays off.
 Hulu.

 Number One Fan (Elle l’adore): French mystery about a woman who adores a rock star, and the singer shows up at her door one night.
 Surprising script by Jeanne Herry, and fine acting by Sandrine Kiberlain and Laurent Lafitte.
 Not be confused with the U.S. film from 1995 of the same name.
 Kanopy.